machevres6/Django_Simple_WebApp/README.md

 I have been doing a series of video lectures on things that I am interested in because:
 1. I want to build a better sense of how to read and utilize more than data science libraries in python
 1. I want to get proficient in reading different type of python scripts
-1. I want to build cool shit!!!
+1. I want to build cool s$%t!!!

 Let's get it!

-I have already created User profiles, automatically create users when someone registers to the website, and a bunch of other cool shit.
+I have already created User profiles, automatically create users when someone registers to the website, and a bunch of other cool features.

 * 04/09/2020:
     * I'm currently on video 10